 - will recommend students to submit their research for presentation at a conference and/or publication, if appropriate.

 - will recommend students who have been selected to present their research at a conference to apply for a Travel Grant

 Faculty mentors receive $500 at the end of the semester if the student completes all FURI requirements.
 Faculty can mentor up to five students per semester in the FURI program.

 Mentors that would like to work on a proposal for funding for FURI are encouraged to post opportunities for students in the research opportunities section of the FURI website.
 In addition, faculty can post positions available through REU supplements, other funding sources, or volunteer positions on the FURI website.

 Mentors are encouraged to seek additional sources of funding to continue supporting their undergraduate researchers beyond the FURI funded semesters through grants, REU supplements, and other funding sources.

 New Faculty Mentors

 Faculty interested in learning more about the FURI program, the proposal process, and how to connect with undergraduate students are encouraged to attend a FURI Mentor Info Session.
-To learn more, meet with Kae Sawyer, Associate Director-Student Engagement.
-Contact her at firstname.lastname@example.org or at 480-727-8713.
+To learning more contact email@example.com or Melissa Stine at firstname.lastname@example.org.

 Team chemistry is key ingredient in formula for research success: The committee’s report, “Enhancing the Effectiveness of Team Science,” completed in 2015, emphasizes that successful science and engineering collaborations hinge not just on a high level of research expertise but also on organization, planning, management and communications skills — and on leadership that can instill a shared vision of the significance of the project goal.